Skip to main content

 Transforming Images

-To resize or rotate an image use the provided handles on the top or sides of the image.
+To resize or rotate an image use the provided handles on the top or sides of the image when it is selected.

-To get more advanced controls you can use the Edit menu item.
+For more advanced controls you can use the Align Image option in the overflow menu described above.

 Managing Images